 Our Research

-Vouchers 4 Veggies – EatSF, in partnership with the UCSF Center for Vulnerable Population’s Food Policy, Health, and Hunger research program, conducts research and evaluation measuring the impact of produce prescription and healthy food voucher programs on food security and dietary intake among low-income populations.
+Vouchers 4 Veggies – EatSF, in partnership with the UCSF Action Research Center for Health Equity’s Food Policy, Health, and Hunger research program, conducts research and evaluation measuring the impact of produce prescription and healthy food voucher programs on food security and dietary intake among low-income populations.
 Through our research we seek to advance nutrition policies that equitably increase healthy food access and improve health.
 This page highlights our research findings, publications from our founder, Dr. Hilary Seligman, and relevant resources from the field.

 Our Findings: